copsTvFan/cops-episode-guide/guide.md

   out, breaks it up, stops the man with a bloody mouth and cuffs him.
 She is there with a new boyfriend, he is an old boyfriend.
 The new guy says he came over to the house and cursed out her momma and he got up to get rid of him and the old guy said he would shoot him.
-The old guy says “why can't I talk to my girl?”
+The old guy says "why can't I talk to my girl?"
 He called his sister and the new guy followed him to the store while he was on the phone and 3 guys jumped him and punched him in the face.
   He was cuffed because he was hitting her in front of cops.
 He says he knows he has to go down for this, but asks if he has to.
 Anthony says he's not